This article defines the requirements for design and risk management planning that were used to create our new design plan template.

 - 7.3.2d) document responsibilities and authorities

-First new requirement in your design plan template
+The first new requirement in your design plan template

-Second new requirement in your design plan template
+The second new requirement in your design plan template

-Third new requirement in your design plan template
+The third new requirement in your design plan template

 The third new requirement is in Clause 7.3.2f).
 You are required to document the resources needed at each stage–including the necessary competence of personnel.
 In general, companies experiencing difficulties in documenting competency for personnel, but this requires that you document competency for each person on a design project for each stage.
 My recommendation is to keep it simple.
 Tables are usually the simplest way to document this type of information.
 For example, you can use a three-column table: 1) role, 2) responsibility, 3) competency requirements.
-In general, I recommend that anyone on your design team has training on design controls and risk management.
+In general, I recommend that anyone on your design team has training in design controls and risk management.
 However, training and competency are not equivalent.
-In order to demonstrate competency, you must have prior experience documented in that area.
+To demonstrate competency, you must have prior experience documented in that area.